 Help shape San Diego County’s future!

-The County of San Diego is finalizing its selection process for qualified residents who will redraw the boundaries for the County’s five supervisorial districts.
+The County of San Diego Independent Redistricting Commission is beginning the work to redraw the boundaries for the County’s five supervisorial districts.
 District lines can shape a community’s ability to elect the representative of their choice.

 Redistricting takes place every 10 years after the federal census.
 District boundaries for federal, state and local elected offices are redrawn to reflect new population data and shifting populations.